Thursday, 30 June 2022

 160. Temple of Kalyan Das Suri, Rawalpindi.

-Before independence and the partition of the country in 1947, Hindus formed one-third of the population of Rawalpindi city.
-They were an influential community and constructed beautiful houses, many of which still survive and remind us of the multi-religious society of the past and the rich cultural and architectural heritage of the pre-partition era.
+Before independence and the partition of the country in 1947, Hindus formed nearly one-third of the population of Rawalpindi city.
+They were an influential community and constructed many beautiful houses, several of which still survive today.
+These buildings remind us of the multi-religious character of the city in the past, as well as the rich cultural and architectural heritage of the pre-partition era.

-Besides beautiful houses, they built many temples, one of them is the famous Kalyan Das Temple in Kohati Bazar, it is located at 33°37'19.31"N, 73° 3'47.79"E. It is a majestic building and a masterpiece of Hindu architecture.
+Along with their houses, they also built numerous temples.
+One of the most prominent is the famous Kalyan Das Temple in Kohati Bazar, located at 33°37'19.31"N, 73°03'47.79"E. It is a majestic structure and a masterpiece of Hindu temple architecture.

-Currently, the temple houses a special school for visually impaired children, named Government Qandeel Secondary School.
-The headmaster of the school was a very amiable gentleman and welcomed me warmly.
-However, due to some regulations, he did not permit me to take pictures, instead, he suggested to take permission from the concerned department.
-Which I did, a couple of days later.
+At present, the temple houses a special school for visually impaired children, known as Government Qandeel Secondary School.
+The headmaster of the school, a very amiable gentleman, welcomed me warmly.
+However, due to official regulations, he could not permit me to take photographs and advised me to seek formal permission from the concerned department, which I managed to obtain a couple of days later.

-The building of the temple is in the middle of the compound and presents a breathtaking view.
-Its lofty spirals rise to a great height and give it a majestic look.
-The building around the temple is a modern structure and serves as classrooms for the students.
+The temple building stands in the middle of a spacious compound and immediately captures the eye with its grandeur.
+Its lofty spires rise high above, giving it a majestic presence.
+Surrounding the temple is a modern structure that now serves as classrooms for the students.

 Temple of Kalyan Das Suri, Rawalpindi.
 (01.02.2022.)